gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

     :align: center
     :alt: isosceles

-| A triangle of sides a, b=c can be drawn, given the base and the height.
+| A triangle of sides a, b, b can be drawn, given the base and the height.

 | The code below uses sequencing only.
 | The code below uses the x and y positions and only works when the base is drawn horizontally.
+| The code draws an isosceles triangle of base 100 and height 50 at (20, 30).

 .. code-block:: python